Noncrossing Longest Paths and Cycles: Introduction

 { All point sets considered in this paper are in the Euclidean plane.
 A {\em geometric graph} is a graph with vertices represented by points and edges represented by line segments between the points.} Let $P$ be a finite point set.
 A {\em spanning path} for $P$ is a path drawn with straight-line edges such that every point in $P$ lies at a vertex of the path and every vertex of the path lies at a point in $P$.
 A {\em spanning cycle} is defined analogously.
 In other words, a spanning path is a Hamiltonian path in the complete geometric graph on $P$, and a spanning cycle is a Hamiltonian cycle in this graph.

 Consider two line segments, each connecting a pair of points in $P$.
-If the interiors of the segments intersect, then we say that they {\em cross}; this configuration is called a {\em crossing}.
-A path or a cycle is called {\em noncrossing} if its edges do not cross each other. {We denote the undirected edge between two points $p$ and $q$ by $pq$, the directed edge from $p$ towards $q$ by $(p,q)$, and the Euclidean distance between $p$ and $q$ by $|pq|$.} The {\em length} of a geometric graph $G$ is the sum of the lengths of its edges, and we denote it by $|G|$.
+If the \rv{relative} interiors of the segments intersect, then we say that they {\em cross}; this configuration is called a {\em crossing}.
+A path or a cycle is called {\em noncrossing} if \rv{no two edges cross}.
+We say that an edge $e$ {\em intersects the $y$-axis} if the intersection of $e$ and the $y$-axis is not empty (the intersection could be an endpoint of $e$). {We denote the undirected edge between two points $p$ and $q$ by $pq$, the directed edge from $p$ towards $q$ by $(p,q)$, and the Euclidean distance between $p$ and $q$ by $|pq|$.} \rv{The {\em length} of an edge with endpoints $p$ and $q$ is the Euclidean distance between $p$ and $q$.} The {\em length} of a geometric graph $G$ is the sum of the lengths of its edges, and we denote it by $|G|$. \rv{In general, if $w:E\to \mathbb{R}$ is a weight function on the edges of a graph $G=(V,E)$, then the weight of a subgraph $H$ of $G$ is the sum of the weights of its edges: $w(H)=\sum_{e\in E(H)} w(e)$.}